categories

 Robert Agar Article author

-NOTE: This article, initially about setting up the remote desktop on Windows 10 Home Edition using an RDP wrapper library, applies to Windows 11 Home as well.
+NOTE: This article, initially about setting up Remote Desktop on Windows 10 Home using RDP Wrapper Library, applies to Windows 11 Home as well.

-But Windows 10/11 Home can only act as a client to connect to remote desktops running on other Pro or Enterprise machines, and not the host for incoming RDP connections.
+Windows 10/11 Pro, Enterprise, and Education support Remote Desktop Protocol (RDP) as both a client and host.
+But Windows 10/11 Home can only act as a client to connect to remote desktops on other machines, not a host for incoming RDP connections.

-• – RDP Server: Also known as the host or the computer that one can access remotely.
+• RDP server, also known as the host: The computer that one can access remotely.
 The RDP server runs applications and provides a desktop interface for operations.

-• – RDP Client: Also known as the client or the computer that starts the remote connection and tries to connect with the remote computer.
-The RDP client controls the host computer.
+• RDP client: The computer that starts the remote connection and tries to access the host computer.
+The RDP client controls the host.

-By default, RDP Server functionality is disabled in Windows 10/11 Home.
+By default, RDP server functionality is disabled in Windows 10/11 Home.
 This prevents you from connecting to these systems through Microsoft’s built-in Remote Desktop.
-Users, such as home lab users or remote workers, who seek remote access Windows 11 Home may find this limitation annoying.
+Individuals, such as home lab users or those working off-site, who seek remote access to Windows Home may find this limitation annoying.

 That said, the core RDP elements are still not completely gone from Windows Home.
-Microsoft has kept the RDP service (termsrv.dll), but it can’t accept incoming remote connections.
-This means Windows Home can act as a client but not a host.
+Microsoft has kept the RDP service termsrv.dll, but it can’t accept incoming remote connections.
+This means the system can act as a client but not a host.

 How to Configure Remote Desktop on Windows Home